Lapis Lazuli: Properties, Facts and Photos

 The wide range of materials indicates the presence of huge wealth and an extensive network of trade.
 This is apparent because many of the stones and metals are not found in the region.

 Sumer was located between the Tigris and Euphrates rivers in Mesopotamia, modern-day Iraq.
 It was home to one of the earliest civilisations.
-Over 6000 items carved from lapis lazuli were found there.
+Over 6000 items carved from lapis stone were found there.

-The lapis lazuli is believed to have come from Afghanistan and was transported to countries including Mesopotamia, Ur, Egypt and India.
+The lapis, believed to have come from Afghanistan, was transported to countries including Mesopotamia, Ur, Egypt and India.

-The pictures link to a collection of great photos of the golden lyre of Ur.
+The pictures link to a fascinating collection of photos of the golden lyre of Ur.

 golden coloured bull's head with lapis lazuli beard and a lapis lazuli bracelet.

-If a stone has been dyed, the colour should come off when touched with acetone (nail polish remover) or diluted hydrochloric acid.
-The colour of genuine lapis lazuli is stable, so won't fade in bright sunlight or when exposed to high temperatures.
+Fake lapis lazuli is often dyed, so the colour should come off when touched with acetone (nail polish remover) or diluted hydrochloric acid.
+Any stone that's been dyed is likely to fade when exposed to UV light or high temperatures.

-If a stone has a suspicious-looking mark, you could prick it with a hot needle.
-If plastic, paraffin or another type of filler has been used, you should smell burning.
+If an unusual mark is the reason you suspect your lapis lazuli may be fake, try pricking it with a hot needle.
+If plastic, paraffin or another filler has been used, you should smell burning.

 The problem with most tests to establish whether any rock or mineral is genuine is that some damage will be caused.

-The weight of the stone could also be a clue, depending on the material used.
-Sodalite is lighter than lapis lazuli.
+Weight could also be a clue regarding fake lapis lazuli, depending on the material used.
+Sodalite will be lighter than a lapis stone of a similar size.

 Article Pictures

-The picture at the top of our article is courtesy of James St.John.
+The lapis lazuli at the top of our article is courtesy of James St.John.

 The second photo is of lapis lazuli being polished in Afghanistan.
 The tumbled stones are from our collection.

-The funerary mask of King Tutankhamun is housed in the Egyptian Museum in Cairo.
-The golden lyre of Ur and the lapis lazuli necklace are in the Penn Museum, Philadelphia.
+The funerary mask of King Tutankhamun is in the Egyptian Museum in Cairo.
+The Golden Lyre of Ur and the lapis stone necklace are in the Penn Museum, Philadelphia.

-All pictures, except for the lapis being polished, are clickable.
+All pictures, except for the lapis stones being polished, are clickable.

 Pop-up photos: The snow quartz tumbled stones and mica are part of our collection.
 Turquoise, amazonitepyrite, azurite - Courtesy of Stan Celestian.
 Diopside - Courtesy of The Arkenstone.
 Haüyne - Courtesy of Géry Parent.